ryme07/boat/README.md

 # parcel-bundler
 Parcel bundler template

-This project was generated with Parcel with latest version.
+This project was generated with Parcel latest version.

 It is a 3D scene use THREEJS.

 ## Install